-Students who have previously hosted a German student through the SAGSE program and are wishing to apply for the SAGSE scholarship will automatically
+Students who have previously hosted a German student through the SAGSE program and are wishing to apply for the SAGSE scholarship will see their

 Scholarships are awarded to students at the completion of Year 11 (as well as Year 12 in Victoria).